Figure 1. Main UI window

 Project

-Properties... - Opens the Project Properties dialog.
-Change measurement units as well as project name and description.
+Project Properties... - Opens the Project Properties dialog.
+Change measurement units, project metadata, universal font order, and message-generation defaults.

 Sign Type Manager — Open the Sign Type Manager to create, edit, or delete sign types.

-Level Manager — Open the Level Manager to create, edit, or delete levels.
+Level Manager — Open the Level Manager to create, edit, clone or delete levels.

 Settings — Open the Settings window to adjust project and application settings.